 - Avoid discussions of salary and benefits early on in the interview process.

 - Always find out what the next steps are in the hiring process.

 - Have your cell phone on or answer your cell phone during the interview.

 - Bring with you a coffee or soda.
 Don’t chew gum.

-- Sit down until the interview indicates to do so, or until the interview has done so first.
+- Sit down until the interviewer indicates to do so, or until the interviewer has done so first.

 - Say “um” or “uh” repeatedly.

 - Contradict, interrupt, or argue with your interviewer.

 - Say anything bad about a former employer co-worker, or professor.

 - Lie about or exaggerate any aspects of your education or experience.